ChihshengJ/robust-steganography/README.md

 ## Overview

 `robust_steganography` is a project that encompasses two distinct systems for hiding messages within text: an embeddings-based steganography system and a watermarking-based system.
-This README focuses on the embeddings-based system, which has been packaged for development use.

 ### Embeddings-Based System